Lesson 3: p5.js Serial In

 Here are two video demonstrations: one with a potentiometer and the other with the Sharp IR distance sensor.

 Video.
-A demonstration of GraphIn (live page, code) with a potentiometer hooked up to Pin A0.
-The Arduino is running AnalogOutOLED.ino but something even simpler like AnalogOut.ino would work too!
+GraphIn (live page, code) with a potentiometer on Pin A0.
+The Arduino is running AnalogOutOLED.ino but something simpler like AnalogOut.ino would work too!

 Next Lesson

-In the next lesson, we’ll show more complicated examples where Arduino and p5.js bidirectionally communicate (Computer ↔ Arduino).
-It should be fun!
+In the next lesson, we’ll build more complex examples where Arduino and p5.js bidirectionally communicate (Computer ↔ Arduino).
+It should be fun! 🚀